stereolabs/zed-UE5/README.md

 ## Getting started

-This version of the plugin is compatible with Unreal Engine **5.2**, and requires the [**ZED SDK 4.0**](https://www.stereolabs.com/docs/get-started-with-zed/#download-and-install-the-zed-sdk) and a **Windows setup**, because for now we are only compatible with the DirectX API.
+This version of the plugin is compatible with Unreal Engine **5.3**, and requires the [**ZED SDK 4.0**](https://www.stereolabs.com/docs/get-started-with-zed/#download-and-install-the-zed-sdk) and a **Windows setup**, because for now we are only compatible with the DirectX API.

 - To see our implementation of Live Link with the ZED, go here : [ZED Live Link Plugin](https://github.com/stereolabs/zed-LiveLink-plugin)

 ### Installation

-- Download this repository..
+- Download or clone this repository.
 - Right click on the *ZEDSamples.uproject*, select *switch Unreal Engine version* and choose our ue5 you previously installed in the list.
 - Build the solution by pressing **Ctrl + F5**.
 Once the build is done, it will start the project in the UE5 Editor.

 You can now start the project with a double click on *ZEDSamples.uproject*.

+> Troubleshooting and known issues:
+> - **GPU Crashed or D3D Device Removed.** when playing a level: This is a DirectX 12 issue.
+Please change the RHI of your project to DirectX 11.
+> - **Error when trying to package to Shipping build**: There is currently a bug preventing from building to "Shipping" build.
+Please use a "Development" build instead.

 ### Documentation